Shibzel/Shibbot/README.md

 **Its specificity** is to include several languages and plugins (which can be disabled with a command) without it being hard coded into the bot so that it can include external cogs and; use a file based database : SQLite 3 to not depend on external ressources that are not usually free.
 It can also use custom prefixed and `/slash` commands.

-#### Right now it can (without extensions that add more features) :
+#### Right now it can :

-- [ ] Help you with the moderation of your server (classic commands like tempban, normalize usernames, detect profanity...)
+- [ ] Help you with the moderation of your server with all the classic commands like ban, tempmute, warn...
+- [ ] Additional specific commands completing the classic moderation commands ("normalize" usernames, clear a user's messages, massban ...)
+- [ ] Automod (dangerous links and profanity detection...)
 - [x] Show you beautiful photos of shibas, capybaras, cats and birds
-- [ ] Get you the latest memes it scrobes on Reddit daily
+- [x] Show you memes collected on Reddit.
 - [ ] Offer you translation tools, articles on wikipedia and other utilities
 - [ ] Play music in the voice channel you're in (classic)
 - [x] Become sentient and threaten humanity
+- [x] Have more functionality thanks to the addition of extensions (external cogs).

 If you want to try it yourself on your server you can invite it by adding it on your own server by [clicking here](https://discord.com/api/oauth2/authorize?client_id=838922957547765801&permissions=8&scope=bot%20applications.commands) or join its server [here](https://discord.gg/TZNWfJmPwj).